Information about Coronavirus

-At first, the vaccine will be offered to people who are most at risk from coronavirus, before being offered more widely.
+At first, the vaccine was offered to people who are most at risk from coronavirus, before being offered more widely.

 The first people to be offered the vaccine include:

-The final decision on who will get the vaccine first will follow advice from the Joint Committee on Vaccination and Immunisation (JCVI).
+The vaccine is currently being rolled out to other age groups following advice from the Joint Committee on Vaccination and Immunisation (JCVI).

 What are the new rules?

 The evidence shows that it is safer for people to meet outdoors rather than indoors and this is why outdoor gatherings (including in private gardens) of either 6 people (the Rule of 6) or 2 households can take place and will also making it easier for friends and families to meet outside.

 Outdoor sports facilities such as tennis and basketball courts, and open-air swimming pools, will also be allowed to reopen, and people will be able to take part in formally organised outdoor sports.

 From the 12 April, will see the opening of non-essential retail; personal care premises such as hairdressers and nail salons; and public buildings, including libraries and community centres.
 Indoor leisure facilities such as gyms will also reopen (but only for use by people on their own or in household groups).